 Things to do Outside of Yellowstone with kids

-If you are staying outside of Yellowstone in West Yellowstone and have had no luck with seeing the rarer animals then I would recommend visiting the Grizzly and Wolves Centre in West Yellowstone!
-It is a very family friendly attraction in west Yellowstone!
+If you are staying outside of Yellowstone in West Yellowstone and have had no luck with seeing the rarer animals then I would recommend visiting the Grizzly and Wolves Centre in West Yellowstone.

 Fun Yellowstone National Parks Facts For Kids

 - Yellowstone is the world’s largest national park in the world!
-It was declated a national park in 1872 by President Ulysses Grant.
+It was declared a national park in 1872 by President Ulysses Grant.

 - The park is over 9000 square kilometres.